Skip to main content

 The purpose of A12.10 is to demonstrate your generating system's ability to maintain Continuous Uninterrupted Operation (CUO) during and following a particular power system load reduction event or a separation event with an equivalent impact.

 • If your generating system is comprised of only grid-following asynchronous plant, then you could instead propose compliance with A12.10 via demonstrating compliance with A12.7.
-Specifically, you could assert that any system separation event, regardless of load reduction of pre-disturbance level cannot exceed the frequency operating standard and ROCOF as per A12.7.
+Specifically, you could assert that any system separation event, regardless of the load reduction from the pre-disturbance level, cannot exceed the frequency operating standard and ROCOF as per A12.7.

 We don't currently support network studies for PowerFactory.